Forecasting the Next US Administration’s Approach to the Region

 • Harris has also been critical of Iran’s human rights violations, particularly after its violent crackdown on anti-government protests in 2022, following the death of Mahsa Amini in the morality police’s custody after her arrest for improperly wearing hijab.
 Shortly after, Harris called for Iran to be removed from the United Nations Commission on the Status of Women.

-• Trump supports an assertive stance against Iran, but it is unclear what exact approach he might take if reelected given his mixed record of action from his first term and the uncertainty of current dynamics with Iran.
+• Trump supports an assertive stance against Iran, but it is unclear the exact approach he might take if reelected given his mixed record of action from his first term, changes in the regional context in the intervening years, and the uncertainty of current dynamics with Iran.
+Few US partners in the region are likely to support a renewed collective “maximum pressure” campaign.

-• The 2024 Republican Party Platform and the Trump campaign have identified certain goals on Iran:
+• Between the 2024 Republican Party Platform and the Trump campaign, the Trump team has set goals vis-à-vis Iran as:

 • Preventing Iran from acquiring nuclear technology and delivery capabilities, in addition to blocking Iranian ambitions through the reinstitution and expansion of sanctions, providing security assistance to regional partners, and supporting freedom-seeking Iranians in their revolt against the mullahs;